dinanathsj29/web-design-development-fundamentals-tutorial/README.md

 - Use Video and blended media

 #### Client Side Scripting
 Script executed in the browser environment (JavaScript)

 ### 3.2.
 HTML (HyperText Markup Language)
 #### HTML
 - HyperText Markup Language
 - The Standard/foundation/gateway language used for creating/structuring content on the web
+- We can create a static website by HTML only
+- NO HTML = NO WEB PAGE :)

 #### History of HTML
 | Year          | History       |